Basket Case | Chords + Lyrics

 Basket Case Chord Chart | PDF + iReal Pro

-You can download my chord chart as a PDF (key of E) or as an iRealPro file which you can, using the app, change the key.
+You can download my chord chart as a PDF (key of E) or as an iRealPro file, with using the app, you can change the key.

 This may be useful should someone insist on playing in the original key but you don’t have a guitar tuned down to Eb (use my online guitar tuner), or the Digitech drop pedal on your board.